Webix provides full support for GraphQL API query language. GraphQL allows you to get all necessary data in one request.

 }

-When you change a component data, its DataProcessor automatically triggers a POST request that contains the query field with the specified query string and the variables field with data to save:
+When you change a component data, its DataProcessor automatically triggers a POST request that contains the query field with the specified query string and the variables field with the data to save:

 {